Content warning, highlight the hidden text between the lines:

 Get like me, get like Party Girl

-"I'm fine.
-I just naturally have a really good sense of direction!"
 Alicia mentally rolled her eyes.
 She would not be held responsible when the authorities sent out a search party 48 hours from now.
+Buried among the overgrown trees flanking the roads and smothering out the street lights, there she stood: Castle Winthrop.

-"This is your place?" asked Party Girl.
+"This is your place?"
+Party Girl asked flatly.

 "The basement is," answered Alicia.